 You may think that a few minutes here and there don’t matter, but you’d be surprised how quickly those spare minutes add up.

 If you love to read, download the free Kindle app on your phone and use your margin time to read.

 Looking for some great books and more self-care resources?
-The Ultimate Homemaking Bundle is available for a short time, but it’s filled with 129 resources to simplify your life.
+The Ultimate Productivity Bundle is available for a short time, but it’s filled with 129 resources to simplify your life.
 Downloaded all the ebook files and email them to your Kindle to read them in the margins of your day.